Automattic/wp-calypso/docs/install.md

 1. Check that you have all prerequisites (Git, Node, NPM).
 See [below](install.md#prerequisites) for more details.
 Pay close attention to software versions.
 2. Clone this repository locally.
 3. Add `127.0.0.1 calypso.localhost` to your local `hosts` file.
-4. Execute `npm start` or `npm run dashboard` (for a more visually-oriented interface) from the root directory of the repository.
+4. Execute `npm start` from the root directory of the repository.
 5. Open [`calypso.localhost:3000`](http://calypso.localhost:3000/) in your browser.

 ## Prerequisites